josephg/egwalker-paper/reg-text.typ

 // TODO: anonymise the references to repos for the conference submission
 // Can use a service like https://anonymous.4open.science/

-In this work we compare #algname to various CRDT implementations and an OT implementation on 3 criteria:
+We compare #algname to two popular CRDT implementations and an OT implementation along three dimensions:

-/ Speed: The time taken to load a document and merge a set of changes from a remote peer.
+/ Speed: The CPU time to load a document into memory, and to merge a set of updates from a remote replica.
-/ Memory usage: The amount of RAM used to load a document and merge changes.
+/ Memory usage: The RAM used while a document is loaded and while merging remote updates.
-/ Storage size: The number of bytes needed to store or transmit the document's history.
+/ Storage size: The number of bytes needed to persistently store a document or replicate it over the network.

 We have found #algname to perform well on all of these measures. #algname merges complex editing traces at a similar speed as the equivalently constructed CRDT implementation.
 Peak memory usage (when merging complex changes) is higher than that of an equivalent CRDT, but after merging is complete, any memory used can be once again freed.
 And our binary encoding of the event graph takes up less space on disk.